Jo Flint, Integrative Counsellor & Supervisor, MA, BSc(Hons)., DipSW., MBACP

 - Generalised anxiety disorder

 - Low self-esteem

-- £40 per one hour session for individuals
+- £40 per session for individuals

-- £55 per one hour session for couples.
+- £50 per session for couples

 Type of session